 The proposal conforms to the "Residential" and "Open Space" designations of the Official Plan.
-The Draft Plan of Subdivision includes detached dwellings, street townhouses, and residential reserve blocks to accommodate a mix of housing types and a variety of built form in the City.
-Additional land uses include a Natural Heritage System Block, Natural Heritage Buffer Block, park, walkway block, and several internal roads to support attractive streetscapes and provide walkable connections to adjacent lands.
-A partial secondary school block is also proposed and is consistent with the Block Plan and Secondary Plan for the area.
+The Draft Plan of Subdivision includes detached and semi-detached dwellings, street townhouses, dual frontage and back-to-back townhouses and residential reserve blocks to accommodate a mix of housing types and a variety of built form in the City.
+Additional land uses include a Natural Heritage System Block, Natural Heritage Buffer Block, park, walkway block, SWM Pond block, and several internal roads to support attractive streetscapes and provide walkable connections to adjacent lands.
+A partial elementary school block is also proposed and is consistent with the Block Plan and Secondary Plan for the area.